 The Skilled Migrant Category is the visa category that proportionally offers the most people an opportunity to immigrate to New Zealand.
-Other options for obtaining permanent residence in New Zealand may be based on a substantial investment or an application submitted by a family member who has the New Zealand nationality (often the partner).

 An important element in this visa category is a points table.
 Elements (education, experience, job, salary) that the NZ government considers important for potential migrants are thus integrated in the application and selection procedure.

-Requirements Skilled Migrant Category
+Requirements Skilled Migrant Category (pre-2020)

 Important conditions for submitting an application for the Skilled Migrant Category are: